 Section 1 - Active Membership: Those who had the foresight, vision and leadership to establish the FFA wrote to future generations a promissory note-a check.
 The first step in cashing that check-taking advantage of this remarkable opportunity-is to join.
 Texas FFA membership has continuously grown since 2001.
-In the last ten years, net membership growth is +54,811.
-Texas is the nation's largest state FFA association and the current membership level is an all-time record for any state FFA association.
+In the last ten years, net membership growth is +56,900.
+Texas is the nation's largest state FFA association and the current membership level continues to set annual records for any state FFA association.